 The poem, as the title suggests, is a sonnet, meaning that it has three quatrains (stanzas with four lines) and a final rhyming couplet.
 The rhyme scheme is ABAB CDCD EFEF GG.
 This type of poem is also known as a Shakespearean sonnet.
-Sonnet 11 has love as a main theme, but it depicts the dark side of the emotion.
+Sonnet 11 has love as the main theme, but it depicts the dark side of the emotion.
 Moreover, the tone is aggressive and bitter in most parts of the poem, even though the lyrical voice also expresses misery and deep agony.

-Sonnet 11 Poem Analysis
+Sonnet 11 Analysis

 You endless torments that my rest oppress,

 How long will you delight in my sad pain?

 Will never Love your favour more express?

 Shall I still live, and ever feel disdain?